Spronks/JavaScript-Projects/README.md

 # JavaScript-Projects

-## I'll start making a series of projects in JavaScript to solidify my learning and practice my skills...
+## I'll be working on a series of projects in JavaScript to solidify my learning and practice my skills...

+## At the same time I want to become more familiar with the workflow of Git and Github...